jetbrains-academy/javascript-course/Loops/For_in/task.md

 };
 ```

-Using the `for..in` loop, you can walk over all keys of this object, and get the values of those keys:
+Using the `for..in` loop, you can iterate over all the keys of this object and retrieve their values:

 ```js
 for (const key in car) {